-- You will pay the pharmacy your coinsurance or copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.
+- For other Part D vaccines, you will pay the pharmacy your coinsurance or copayment for the vaccine itself, which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.

 Situation 2:

 You get the Part D vaccination at your doctor's office.